HugoLebeau/online_learning/README.md

 `VGG` features of randomly-generated BigGAN images can be computed using the scripts in the `data` folder.

 The Jupyter notebook `figures_ICML_2022.ipynb` replicates the figures shown in the paper.
-The simulations can be reproduced with the `Streaming_*.ipynb` notebooks.
+Simulations can be reproduced with the `Streaming*.ipynb` notebooks.